-Knowledge of the content of the modules Essentials of Finance [WW3BWLFBV1] or F1 (Finance) [IW4BWLFBV1] is assumed.
+Knowledge of the content of the module F1 (Finance) [IW4BWLFBV1] is assumed.

 The student gets in touch with scientific work.
 Through profound working on a specific scientific topic the student is meant to learn the foundations of scientific research and reasoning in particular in finance.